Kellimus/maintainScript/README.md

 Maintain n n f | Calls the script and tells it not to update, not to safe-upgrade, and to full-upgrade Maintain y n f | Calls the script and tells it to update and to full-upgrade Maintain n y * | Calls the script and tells it to not update and to safe-upgrade; third option can be anything, doesn't run because of safe-upgrade
-Maintain -h/-help/--h/--help | Four options to call this help file
+Maintain n n n | Calls the script for cleaning only.
+Does not update or upgrade Maintain -h/-help/--h/--help | Four options to call this help file

 _Author: Kelly Christus (C) 2019-2020 The Nation-State of Alkemia_